.avif)

 - 24-hour ticket response time

-- 1-hour urgent issue response during business hours
+- 1-hour urgent issue response

-- Private Slack channel with Fly.io team
+- Private Slack channel with the Fly.io team

 - Quarterly architecture review sessions